 - CONTACT ME

 Born in the 1970’s in Canada, I’ve been a rallying fan for as long as I can remember and I have the sport to thank for my undeniable love for cars.
 In my youth, we followed our father, a RCAF loadmaster, to some of his various assignments around the world.
-In mid-1985, one of them gave us the incredible opportunity to be stationed in Germany at the peak of the Golden Era of rallying.
+In mid-1986, one of them gave us the incredible opportunity to be stationed in Germany at the peak of the Golden Era of rallying.
 I instantly fell in love with the Group B rally machines; the speed, the power, the looks, the audacity of it all!
 It was the beginning of a lifetime obsession: the passion.
-Our adventure in Europe was cut short, as was Group B itself, and in early 1987 we came back to our home country, this time for good.
+Our adventure in Europe was cut short, as was Group B itself, and in September of 1987 we came back to our home country, this time for good.

 One day, my childhood dream of rallying collapsed: a person I care very much for was hit with a degenerative disease and that melted my wallet back to almost nothing.
 However, this somehow gave me the courage I needed to not give up on my goals and go forward, finally turning my fear of failure and lack of confidence into determination.
 But 20 years had already passed since my original ambitions – my old bones didn’t feel like competing any more!
 Hence, I went out to educate myself on what I needed to know to create the rally car that I’ve always wanted and mend my life’s previous mistakes – if I can no longer buy it, I’ll build it myself!
 I was able to allocate a humble budget of approximately $1,500 per year to the venture.